Writing Microstation (DGN) Tags with FME

 3. Run Workspace

-Then - assuming Write Tags is set to yes - when the workspace is run the attribute information from the source features will be written as a set of tags to the MicroStation dataset:
+When the Write Tags parameter is set to yes ,when the workspace is run, the attribute information from the source features will be written as a set of tags to the MicroStation dataset:

 Writing Tags Through Attributes